10 Healthy Smoothie Recipes

 Easy smoothie recipes for general health

-A sore throat or a cold creeping in can really put a dampener on your week.
-The good news is, you can customise an occasional smoothie to include immune-boosting ingredients.
+If you feel like a healthier smoothie, you can customise any recipe to include immune-boosting ingredients.
 In this immunity smoothie recipe, there is a combination of orange, turmeric, honey and ginger, all of which can help to support your immune system.

 This smoothie recipe is packed with antioxidants and anti-inflammatories, which can assist your body to repair faster.
 Including orange is a great way to get some vitamin C as well!